 "Darwin himself referred to the 'early origin and diversification of angiosperms' as 'an abominable mystery,' and the origin of the flower- and therefore flowering plants- is still a question .."

 The preceding statement is quoted from Page 86 of Pamela S. Soltis and Douglas E. Soltis (2014), Chapter 4.
 Flower diversity and angiosperm diversification.
-Pp. 85-102 In: J. L. Riechmann and F. Wellmer (eds.), Flower Development: Methods and Protocols.
+Pp. 85-102 In: J. L. Riechmann and F. Wellmer (eds.), Flower Development: Methods and Protocols, Volume 1110.
 New York: Springer, 475 pp.

 Do crown group basal angiosperms and magnoliids represent a loose amalgam of parallel evolutionary lines traceable to Middle Triassic, remarkably divergent, stem group flowering plants? ...
 EVOLUTION OF MESOZOIC ANGIOSPERMS

 Each year I will select a scientific paper, book chapter, or book as being of paramount importance toward finding a solution to the enigmatic origin of angiosperms and certain clades of holometabolous insects ...
 PUBLICATION OF THE YEAR

-Anatomical studies of permineralized material of fertile Delnortea abbottiae and Evolsonia texana foliar organs and their morphospace might help decipher the evolutionary relationships of these enigmatic gymnosperms with sympatric Paleozoic seed plant congeners ...
-GIGANTOPTEROIDS
+Anatomical studies of permineralized material of Delnortea abbottiae and Evolsonia texana foliar organs and their theoretical morphospace might help decipher the evolutionary relationships of these widespread gymnosperms with sympatric seed plant congeners ...
+DELNORTEAS AND EVOLSONIAS

 Vojnovskyaleans were enigmatic Permo-carboniferous gymnosperms with possible affinities to angiosperms (Valentin A. Krassilov and V. I. Burago, 1981, New interpretation of Gaussia [Vojnovskyales], Review of Paleobotany and Palynology 32: 227-237).
 The growth habit, bisexual cones, and foliage of Vojnovskyales resembled the Triassic monocot-like plant Sanmiguelia according to others ...
 VOJNOVSKYALES